kintone-labs/kintone-ui-component/docs/document/website/translated_docs/ja/version-1.3.0/guides/bulk-update-customization.md

   // When there is no records being processed if (event.records.length === 0) {
     const updateAlert = new Kuc.Notification({
-      text: 'There are no records being processed.', });
+      text: 'There are no records being processed.'
+    });
     updateAlert.open();
     return event;